cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### Marshal

-For the groups based on NIST curves P-256, P-384 and P-521, the Marshal function of the DH scheme produces the normal (non-compressed) representation of the public key, according to {{SECG}}.
+For P-256, P-384 and P-521, the Marshal function of the DH scheme produces the normal (non-compressed) representation of the public key, according to {{SECG}}.

-For the groups based on X25519 and X448, the Marshal function is the identity function, as specified in {{?RFC7748}}, since these groups already use fixed-length byte strings for public keys.
+For X25519 and X448, the Marshal function is the identity function, as specified in {{?RFC7748}}, since these groups already use fixed-length byte strings for public keys.

 ### Validation of Inputs and Outputs